How to Pack a Hiking Backpack?

 Water Bottles

-Keep your water bottles at an easily accessible location. proper hydration is crucial for a successful hiking trip.
+Keep your water bottles in an easily accessible location.
+Proper hydration is crucial for a successful hiking trip.

 Bear Canister